matuteiglesias/journal/content/Teaching/2025-06-24_Analyzed_classification_and_regression_model_metri.md

 **🕒 16:40–17:00**
 **🏷️ Labels**: Classification, Regression, Metrics, Machine Learning, Scikit-Learn, Data Science
 **📂 Project**: Teaching
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The session aimed to explore and reflect on various metrics and methodologies for evaluating classification and regression models within data science and machine learning contexts.
+The session aimed to explore and reflect on various metrics and methodologies for evaluating classification and regression models within [[data science]] and [[machine learning]] contexts.

 ### Key Activities:
 - Discussed the importance of selecting appropriate metrics for classification models, such as confusion matrices, precision, recall, F1, and ROC curves, emphasizing metrics that reflect real risk over mere accuracy.